FREE Uber Tax Info Pack

 5. Finally, at T9 for Varied Amount Payable for the Period you can enter $0.

-If you have only reduced your rideshare driving without actually stopping, the process is a little trickier.
+If you have only reduced your rideshare driving without actually stopping, the process is trickier.
 It requires you to make a reasonably accurate projection of your business profits, and therefore your business tax bill, for the financial year ahead.
 Your PAYG Instalments are then adjusted accordingly.
-However the ATO can apply penalties if your income projection and your revised Instalments turn out to be too low.
-So, in this case, my advice is to only vary your Instalments downwards if it will make a big enough difference to be worth it to you.
-The calculations are too involved to detail in a blog post, so consider getting help from an accountant to run your profit projection, or refer to the ATO’s PAYG Instalment Variation page for more guidance.
+However the ATO can apply penalties if your income projection and your revised Instalments turn out to be too low, so your projection needs to be quite accurate.

 What If I Can’t Afford To Pay My Instalment?